-Since 1989, Aunt Lute’s internship program has offered more than one hundred women the opportunity to learn more about book publishing in a nonprofit context while connecting to women’s, LGBT, and multicultural issues and communities.
+Since 1989, Aunt Lute’s internship program has offered more than one hundred women the opportunity to learn more about book publishing in a nonprofit context while connecting to women’s, LGBTQ, and multicultural issues and communities.
 Interns are an integral part of our diverse collective of women.
 Luters—our affectionate moniker for members of our community—support the Operations, Editing, and Marketing departments.
 Many interns apply the skills they develop at Aunt Lute to their future careers as writers, educators, artists, and leaders.

 Stay Connected to Aunt Lute

 Thank you to all the readers, educators, and fans who have supported us over the decades!
 There are many ways to stay connected to our mission.
 While we’ll always be an advocate of curling up with our books in your favorite armchair, we also have a number of ways to stay connected to us online, as you can see to the right.

 To learn about our newest releases, promotions/discounts, upcoming events, and author news, sign up for our quarterly email newsletter (link coming soon).
 You can subscribe to our News & Notes (or simply check back on our website periodically) for shorter updates about awards, author reviews, events, and the like.

 Friends of Aunt Lute

 This non-profit publishing company has produced a wide and multi-cultural array of books that would otherwise never see the light of day.
 From the collected works of legendary feminist writer Judy Grahn (The Judy Grahn Reader) to the reprint of a classic African-American novel Her, to the phenomenal two volume survey of women’s literature from the 17th through the 20th centuries (The Aunt Lute Anthology of U.S. Women Writers, Volume 1 and Volume 2), they fill a need that no other publisher does… The wide range of authors and communities represented is phenomenal.